sudoyashi/Joshis-Garage/_posts/2023-07-25-mr2uesday-july-meet.markdown

 I'll get one, eventually!
 I dunno, they ain't as cheap as they used to be lol.

 Mike, currently running the MR2 group, who formed the group a few years ago with Euler, invited me to the meet since I knew a few of the guys from a previous meeting and SCCA.
-Again, Mike was generous to invite me out and tried to oblige by photographing.
-It's not like I have a car to bring up the numbers, but it was good to meet some familiar faces!
+Again, Mike was generous to invite me out so I thought why not take photos and send it to them.
+It's not like I have a car to bring up the numbers, but it was good to meet some familiar faces.
 Good to see Matteo, Johnny, Jesse, Euler, and Mike.
 I met a few others there, but I may have forgotten your names, sorry!
 All around, the MR2 guys are a good crew.

+Frankly, I'm new to the Hawaii car scene because I only got the Volkswagen running basically last year and didn't start taking it out until this year.
+Even then, there aren't that many Golf MK1 guys out there so it was really nice to be able to hang with a crew even if we don't have the same car.
+But I'm sure if I hang around them long enough, I'll eventually buy my own.
+Will I keep the Golf at the same time?
+Only time will tell I guess lol.

 ## Why were you taking their pictures?